Vividred Operation

 Vividred Operation (ビビッドレッド・オペレーション, Bibiddoreddo Operēshon) is a Japanese anime television series produced by A-1 Pictures and directed by Kazuhiro Takamura.
 The series aired in Japan between January and March 2013 and is licensed in North America by Aniplex of America.
 Two manga adaptations have been published by ASCII Media Works.
 A PlayStation 3 video game adaptation by Bandai Namco Games was released in June 2013.

 Plot

 In the near future, an invention known as the Manifestation Engine (示現エンジン, Jigen Enjin) has solved all of the world's energy-related problems five years ago.
 This powerful machine creates energy from the sky and now lies in the centre of an artificial, man-made island called Blue Island.
-On another such island named Izu Ōshima, a girl named Akane Isshiki lives a peaceful life with her family.
+On another such island named Izu Ōshima, a poor but happy girl named Akane Isshiki lives a peaceful life with her family.
 Her grandfather Kenjirou is a smart yet eccentric scientist who is also the inventor of the Manifestation Engine.
 Because of his invention, the world has entered a new era of peace.
 However, this peace didn't last for long.